Accelerate & amplify your impact in the regions

 The Speakers

-A range of speakers with topics including funding models for your social impact activities, impact measurement, social enterprise development, community engagement and more.
+In 2024 we had over 50 speakers covering topics including funding models for your social impact activities, impact measurement, social enterprise development, community engagement and more.
+We will have a shout out for 2025 speakers early in the new year.
+Subscribe to our newsletter to stay in touch.

 Toolkit